vortexlab-uclouvain/flups/README.md

 - The all-to-all implementation should be considered as the default robust option.
 However, acceleration is possible using the non-blocking version, in particular when:
     - the number of unknowns per core is high (~128^3)
     - the total number of core is not too high (~< 10k)
-- The mixed use of OpenMP and MPI is supported, and should only be considered in combination with the non-blocking implementation.
+- (deprecated) The mixed use of OpenMP and MPI is supported, and should only be considered in combination with the non-blocking implementation.
 However, the related performance is highly dependent on the computer architecture.

 We encourage the user seeking for optimal performance to run short dedicated tests on the targeted architecture.
 The `validation` executable, when compiled with the `PROF` option, can be used to time the execution.
 A basic comparison of performance on a typical-size problem should involve at least:
 1. the all-to-all implementation without thread
 2. the non-blocking implementation without thread
-3. the non-blocking implementation with 2 to 4 threads
+3. the isr implementation without thread

 ### Memory footprint